 It is important that the United States’ strong global leadership and democratic values and human rights is maintained and projected.
-Whether it is standing with our European and NATO allies together to face the various global challenges we encounter, or expanding economic opportunity in the Western Hemisphere, African or Indo-Pacific region, the United States is and continues to be a solid and reliable partner for our friends and allies around the world.
+Whether it is standing with our European and NATO allies together to face the various global challenges we encounter, or expanding economic opportunity in the Western Hemisphere, African or Indo-Pacific regions, the United States is and continues to be a solid and reliable partner for our friends and allies around the world.

 Israel is one of the United States’ strongest allies – and continued American support for Israel is paramount.
 The U.S. – Israeli partnership endures not only because of our shared values of democracy and human rights – the only country in Middle East that shares those values - but our strong economic and defense ties as well.
 I continue to be a strong advocate for Israel.